Exploring Greenway garden

 The walled gardens

 The walled gardens are a combination of industry and leisure; the peach house, vinery, vegetable plot and Galmpton School allotment all thrive in the shelter provided by the high walls.
 The South Walled Garden is also home to soft borders where hydrangeas flower in summer, and there is a large lawn to relax on.
-The wisteria sinensis and wisteria ‘alba’ are looking their best at the moment and filling the garden with a heady scent.

 A sunny lawn tucked behind the walled gardens is named Clock Golf after the game Agatha and her family would play there.
 To one side of it is a grass border, to the other side of Clock Golf is the dahlia border, and just behind is a swathe of towering trees.